-There's a lot of misconceptions out there when comparing PC gaming to Console gaming.
+There are a lot of misconceptions out there when it comes to comparing PC gaming to console gaming.
 Perhaps the biggest one is that consoles run every game in 1080p.
-While some games are set in 1080p, graphically intensive games are often run below this, put on low settings, or upscaled to achieve performance.
+While some games are set in 1080p, graphically intensive games are often run at 720p, put on low settings, or upscaled to achieve performance.
 These same tools are used on the PS4 Pro while gaming in 4k.

 In this post, I'll take you through each component that I'd purchase if I had a $500 budget geared towards maximum performance.
 Then, we'll compare it to the performance of the original consoles and the PS4 Pro.

 Top $500 Gaming PC for the Money in 2017

 Here's a look at a $500 Gaming PC build I recently made for my brother that emphasizes performance while maintaining a high level of quality.

 Good Graphics Cards Under $150 to $250 2016

 If you're looking for pure performance in the $150 to $250 range, you should consider the RX 580 and the GTX 1060.
 Both of these GPUs are good for future VR performance and should have no problem playing today's latest AAA titles in 60 frames 1080p while conquering many titles in 1440p at the same rate.

 Staying Within the $500 Budget of this Build: